USDA FoodKeeper – Cold Storage Guidelines

 Black Crowberry can be left at room temperature for a few hours without significant safety concerns, given its low risk level.
 However, to maintain freshness and quality, it's recommended to store it in the fridge.
 Check for any signs of spoilage like off odors, sliminess, or mold before consuming.

 Once opened, Black Crowberry can be safely stored in the fridge for up to 5 days.
 Ensure to seal it tightly in an airtight container or plastic wrap to maintain its freshness.
-If it shows any signs of spoilage before the 5-day mark, discard it to prevent foodborne illness.
+If it shows any signs of spoilage before the 5-day mark, discard it to reduce the risk of foodborne illness.

 The type of container you use to store Black Crowberry can impact its shelf life.
 Opt for airtight containers or resealable bags to keep the fruit fresh for longer.
 Avoid using containers that are not airtight, as they can lead to quicker spoilage due to exposure to air and moisture.